 Plant Homogenizer & Homogenization Protocol

-Do you spend lots of time and effort homogenizing plant samples?
-The Bullet Blender® is a multi-sample homogenizer that delivers high quality and superior yields.
+Do you spend lots of time and effort homogenizing Plant leaf samples?
+The Bullet Blender® tissue homogenizer delivers high quality and superior yields.
 No other homogenizer comes close to delivering the Bullet Blender’s winning combination of top-quality performance and budget-friendly affordability.
+See below for a Plant tissue homogenization protocol.

 Run up to 24 samples at the same time under microprocessor-controlled conditions, ensuring experimental reproducibility and high yield.
 Process samples from 10mg or less up to 3.5g.